Reid Hall: Keller Institute

-In 1834, the site became the home of the Keller Institute, the first Protestant school established in France since the revocation of the Edict of Nantes in 1685, whose student body came from the home of bourgeois Huguenots, or French Protestants, and wealthy expatriates.
+In 1834, the site became the home of the Keller Institute, a boarding school led by a Swiss Protestant Educator Jean-Jacques Keller.
+It was the first Protestant school established in France since the revocation of the Edict of Nantes in 1685, whose student body came from the home of bourgeois Huguenots, or French Protestants, and wealthy expatriates.
 Students included André Gide, who attended the Institute in 1886, an experience that he later described in his writings.

 Elizabeth Mills Reid

-By 1893,The Keller Institute was forced to close its doors, and the complex was purchased by the philanthropist and social activist Elizabeth Mills Reid, whose father, Darius O. Mills, had been president of the Bank of California, and whose husband was the American plenipotentiary minister to Paris, Whitelaw Reid.
+By 1893, The Keller Institute was forced to close its doors, and the complex was purchased by the philanthropist and social activist Elizabeth Mills Reid, whose father, Darius O. Mills, had been president of the Bank of California, and whose husband was the American plenipotentiary minister to Paris, Whitelaw Reid.
 Mrs. Reid then established the American Girls' Club in Paris in hopes of providing artistic and academic opportunities to young American women living in Paris.
 The success of the club allowed Reid to expand the complex to include a neighboring building and its courtyard.